raspberrypilearning/scary-spot-the-difference/en/step_6.md

-## Making it random
+## Make it random

-It's a little predictable at the moment, so you can add some randomness by changing the `sleep` time between the two images to a random number.
+Your program is a little predictable at the moment.
+Add some randomness by randomly changing the pause between the two images being displayed.

 --- task ---
-Change the time between the two images being on screen to a random number.
+Change the `sleep` pause between the two images being on screen to a random number.

 --- hints --- --- hint ---
-You have imported the `randrange` function at the top of your program.
-Can you use this function to select a random time?
+The `randrange` function gets imported at the top of your program.
+Can you use this function to select a random number for the pause?
 --- /hint --- --- hint ---
-Here is the line you'll need to add in:
+Here is the line you need to add in:

 ```python
 sleep(randrange(5,15))